pengowray/VaraHuffmanNet/README.md

 > ― Douglas Adams, The Hitchhiker’s Guide to the Galaxy

 * the FCC requires protocols used for amateur radio in the US to be published.
 (FCC 97.309)
-* This protocol is published by VARA's author.
+* This protocol is "published" by VARA's author.
+* It is published without any notes, description, documentation or information of any kind
-* It is published without any description or documentation, as commentless source code.
+* It is published as virtually commentless source code.
-* It is not published directly on the author's website, but is made available through the file hosting service mega.nz, which sometimes decides to throw up a paywall or an hour-long delay for downloads.
+* It is not published directly on the author's website, nor on any code repository website like github, gitlab or sourceforge, but is made available through the file hosting service mega.nz, a site notorious for having paywalls and giving hour-long delays to free-tier users to download files.
-* The source code is not a plain text file but instead is a PDF.
+* The source code is not a plain text file but instead is embedded in a PDF.
-* If the code from the PDF is copied into a text file, it then requires manual formatting corrections before it is valid.
+* If the code from the PDF is copied into a text file, it then requires manual formatting corrections before it is valid due to line wrapping, etc.
 * There are no instructions on compiling or running the code, how it's intended to be used, or even what language it is in.
-* It appears to be a form of [Classic VisualBasic](https://en.wikipedia.org/wiki/Visual_Basic_(classic)) (circa 1991 to 1998) such as VB6.
+* It appears to be a form of [Classic VisualBasic](https://en.wikipedia.org/wiki/Visual_Basic_(classic)) (circa 1991 to 1998) such as VB6, though there's no documentation on which version of Basic or VisualBasic it's best suited for.
-* The code has many non-trivial incompatibilities with modern VisualBasic.Net.
+* The code has many non-trivial incompatibilities with modern VisualBasic.Net, such as evoking memory copying commands directly from kernel32.dll (which may have been the style back in 1998, I guess)
+* Variable names are sometimes inconsistantly or misleading named (Though not maliciously so; the code itself doesn't appear deliberately obfuscated)
-* Unlike modern VB.NET, the IDE, compiler and runtime environments for VB6 are not free or open source.
+* Unlike modern VB.NET, the IDE, compiler and runtime environments for running Classic VB scripts are not free or open source.
 * The VB Classic code does not run easily on modern systems.
-* There is no documentation on which versions of VARA the code is compatible with.
+* There is no documentation on which versions of VARA HF the code is compatible with, or if it works with the current version of VARA.

 ## To investigate still

 * **I have not yet verified my version gives identical output to the original** — I haven't set up a VB6(?) environment.
 Particular things to test in VB Classic version, and to compare to current and previous products: